waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Methodological Corrections & Ideas
 - **Tool Unreliability & Failure to Act (CRITICAL FAILURE):** My `generate_path_plan` tool had core logic flaws.
 I correctly identified this but critically failed to fix it immediately, violating a core directive.
 I must prioritize tool maintenance over any gameplay progression in the future.
-- **Agent Abandonment (CRITICAL FAILURE):** I abandoned my `boulder_puzzle_solver` agent after it failed, violating a core directive to trust and refine agents.
+- **Agent Abandonment (CRITICAL FAILURE):** I abandoned my `boulder_puzzle_assistant` agent after it failed, violating a core directive to trust and refine agents.
 I reverted to inefficient manual processes.
 I have since redefined it and must test it when a complex puzzle arises.
 - **Confirmation Bias (Pathfinding):** After fixing my tools, I continued to assume the path to the eastern platform was blocked based on the tool's *previous* (buggy) output, without re-testing with the fixed version.
 I must always re-verify my assumptions after correcting a systemic flaw.
 - **Menu Navigation:** The 'B' button is the primary method for exiting/canceling out of menus.
 - **Overwatch Critique (Consolidated):** My tool debugging process has been flawed.
 I spent too much time on incorrect hypotheses instead of gathering direct observational data.
 When tools fail repeatedly, I should prioritize a manual walkthrough to understand the mechanics before attempting code fixes.
 Resetting the puzzle is a valid strategy if stuck.